uziwhoavg/Module_10_UZINCU608_PTO2403_Group-C_UZI-NCUBE_SDF10/README.md

 [Your answer goes here]

 2. **Conceptual Distinctions**: How would you differentiate between an interface and an API?
-Describe a situation where you had to choose between using a direct interface and an API for a software solution, and explain your reasoning.

 [Your answer goes here]